Hoe flanel wordt gemaakt

 – tear resistance

-– how “open” or “closed” the canvas feels
+– how "open" or "closed" the fabric feels

-The weight (for example, 160 or 200 g/m²) is largely determined here.
-Not by thickness alone, but by the amount of yarn used per square meter.
+The weight (e.g., 140 or 165 g/m²) is largely determined here.
+Not by thickness alone, but by how much yarn is used per square meter.

 https://wordpress.textileworld.com/wp-content/uploads/2021/10/WeavingItematech_A9500-2.jpg